why can’t you lose weight like you used to?

 In 2014 I found myself overweight.
 I did some research and was able to lose 17 pounds over the course of 8 months.
 I cut out processed foods and desserts and committed to working out six days a week.
 I detailed my journey in a series I wrote on the blog called Younger This Year.

 Shortly after I lost that 17th pound, my weight plateaued.
-Then several things happened in my personal life that were extremely stressful.
-Yet I continued to work out regularly and eat well.
-Despite that, I watched helplessly as I gained every pound back in a frighteningly short amount of time – just 8 weeks.
+Then as it happens, several stressful things happened in my life at once.
+I was committed to not lose my hard-won progress despite the stress.
+I double-downed my efforts to restrict calories and work out.
+Incredulously, I watched helplessly as I gained every pound back in a frighteningly short amount of time – just 8 weeks.
 It was awful and confusing.
+I stopped trusting my body and myself.

 the signs of insulin resistance